HazyResearch/deepdive/doc/ops-data.md

-## Running Queries against the Database
+## Running queries against the database

-### Running Queries in DDlog
+### Running queries in ddlog

 It is possible to write simple queries against the database in DDlog and run them using the `deepdive query` command.
 A DDlog query begins with an optional list of expressions, followed by a separator `?-`, then a typical body of a conjunctive query in DDlog.
-Following are examples of actual queries that can be used against the data produced by DeepDive for the [spouse example](example-spouse.md) after running `deepdive run` command at least once. <todo> Isn't this command depreciated for the new `deepdive do` ? </todo>
+Following are examples of actual queries that can be used against the data produced by DeepDive for the [spouse example](example-spouse.md) after running `deepdive run` command at least once.

-#### Browsing Values
+#### Browsing values

 To browse values in a relation, variables can be placed at the columns of interest, such as `name1` and `name2` for the second and fourth columns of the `spouse_candidate` relation, and the wildcard `_` can be used for the rest to ignore them as follows: